Nakhimov Naval School: Riga Nakhimov Naval School

 The Riga Nakhimov Naval School existed from 1945 to 1953 in the capital Latvian SSR, operating from the building that is now the Latvian War Museum throughout its 8 year existence.
 A notable alumni of the school included Afro-Russian actor and poet James Lloydovich Patterson.

 Tbilisi Nakhimov Naval School

 The Tbilisi Nakhimov Naval School was created by order of the People's Commissar of the Navy Nikolai Kuznetsov on 16 October 1943.
 It was the first Nakhimov school to be founded in the USSR.
-Being located in the Georgian Soviet Socialist Republic, it was one of two schools to b located outside of the RSFSR.
+Being located in the Georgian Soviet Socialist Republic, it was one of two schools to be located outside of the RSFSR.
 It was disbanded in 1955.
 Among its notable alumni is Yuri Pivnev, the longtime head of the Leningrad DOSAAF.